 Interactions with lipid-lowering medicinal products that can cause myopathy when given alone.

-The risk of myopathy, including rhabdomyolysis, is increased during the concomitant administration with fibrates and niacin (nicotinic acid) (≥ 1 g/day).
+The risk of myopathy, including rhabdomyolysis, is increased during the concomitant administration with fibrates and niacin (nicotinic acid) ( $\geq 1$ g/day).
 Additionally, there is a pharmacokinetic interaction with gemfibrozil resulting in increased simvastatin plasma levels (see Pharmacokinetic interactions and section 4.4).
 When simvastatin and fenofibrate are given concomitantly, there is no evidence that the risk of myopathy exceeds the sum of the individual risks of each agent.
 Adequate pharmacovigilance and pharmacokinetic data are not available for other fibrates.
 Pharmacokinetic interactions.

 Prescribing recommendations for interacting agents are summarised in the table below (further details are provided in the text; see also sections 4.3 and 4.4).

-Myopathy/Rhabdomyolysis Interacting agents Prescribing recommendations Potent CYP3A4 inhibitors: Itraconazole Ketoconazole Erythromycin Clarithromycin Telithromycin HIV protease inhibitors Nefazodone Contraindicated with simvastatin Gemfibrozil Avoid but if necessary, do not exceed 10 mg simvastatin daily Ciclosporin Danazol Other fibrates (except fenofibrate) Niacin (≥1 g/day) Do not exceed 10 mg simvastatin daily Grapefruit juice Avoid grapefruit juice when taking simvastatin Fusidic acid Patients should be closely monitored.
+Drug Interactions Associated with Increased Risk of Myopathy/Rhabdomyolysis Interacting agents Prescribing recommendations Potent CYP3A4 inhibitors: Itraconazole Ketoconazole Erythromycin Clarithromycin Telithromycin HIV protease inhibitors Nefazodone Contraindicated with simvastatin Gemfibrozil Avoid but if necessary, do not exceed 10 mg simvastatin daily Ciclosporin Danazol Other fibrates (except fenofibrate) Niacin (≥1 g/day) Do not exceed 10 mg simvastatin daily Grapefruit juice Avoid grapefruit juice when taking simvastatin Fusidic acid Patients should be closely monitored.
 Temporary suspension of simvastatin treatment may be considered.
-Amiodarone Amlodipine Verapamil Diltiazem Elbasvir Grazoprevir Do not exceed 20 mg simvastatin daily
+Amiodarone Amlodipine Verapamil Diltiazem Elbasvir Grazoprevir Do not exceed 20 mg simvastatin daily Ver 13 Nov 2024 Effects of other medicinal products on simvastatin.
+Interactions involving CYP3A4.